WaterFutures/EPyT-Flow/docs/tut.events.rst

 In order to support multiple simulation runs of the same scenario, the method :func:`~epyt_flow.simulation.events.system_event.SystemEvent.reset` can be overridden to reset the event (e.g. resetting time index of a leak profile).
+Any clean-up logic should be implemented by overriding :func:`~epyt_flow.simulation.events.system_event.SystemEvent.cleanup` -- e.g. removing any new patterns or nodes, etc.

 Example of a system event that activates a pump: